-- 1. Addition or combination reaction: Two substances combine to form one: 2Na+Cl2-2NaCl - 2.
-Decomposition reactions: One compound breaks into two or more compounds or elements.
+1.-Addition or combination reaction: Two substances combine to form one: 2Na+Cl2-2NaCl

-CaCO --- CaO + CO - 3.
-Displacement reactions: Substances exchange parts.
+- 3. Displacement reactions: Substances exchange parts.
 There are many types of these reactions but one of the most important is called metathesis which is the exchange of ions by two ionic compounds, with the anion of one compound joining the cation of the other compound and vice versa.
 AB+CD AD + CB - a.
 1. Hydrolysis is a displacement reaction of a substance or ion with water.
-Water is a source of both H1 and OH ions.
+Water is a source of both H and OH ions.
 The OH anion combines with the positive portion of the compound that is hydrolyzed.
-This positive portion may be a cation or an atom with a positive oxidation number.
-The H1 cation combines with the negative portion of the compound, which may be an anion or an atom with a negative oxidation number. - b.
+This positive portion may be a cation or an atom with a - positive oxidation number.
+The H- cation combines with the negative portion of the compound, which may be an anion or an atom with a negative oxidation number. - b.
 Acid base reaction: an acid is a substance that can donate a proton, and a base is a substance that can accept a proton.